HwWobbe/WipHww/README.md

 # 2047-09-12
 ## 2029-12
 * remove higher levels to ...wip
+* this section should likely becomme a file of its own
 # 2023-07 ( TmoTt )
 * demo for DplDf
  * start building notes at XmmxH for Jeremy